-Having passed the After testing, the evaluator will generate the ETR, may discuss it with the developer, and then presents the ETR to the certifier.
-If the certifier considers the results to be sufficiently convincing, he will issue a certificate.
+Having successfully completed the testing, the evaluator will generate the ETR, may discuss it with the developer, and then presents the ETR to the certifier.
+If the certifier considers the results to be sufficiently convincing, the ETR review report will be marked as approved.